fsantanna/dceu/doc/manual.md

 - Restricted closures (upvalues must be final)
 - Deferred statements (for finalization)
 - Exception handling (throw & catch)
-- Hierarchical tuple templates (for data description)
+- Hierarchical Tags and Tuple Templates (for data description)
 - Seamless integration with C (source-level compatibility)

 Ceu is in **experimental stage**.
 Both the compiler and runtime can become very slow.

+In the rest of this Section, we introduce the two key aspects of Ceu that justify its existence:
+*Structured Deterministic Concurrency* and *Event Signaling Mechanisms*.
+Then, we also introduce two other key aspects of the Ceu, which do not appear in other languages:
+*Hierarchical Tags* and *Integration with C*.

 [1]: https://fsantanna.github.io/sc.html
 [2]: https://en.wikipedia.org/wiki/Structured_concurrency